g3ntleman/S-Explorer/S-Explorer/README.md

 * Infrastructure for multiple S-Expression-Based Languages with initial plans for
   * Chibi-Scheme, a lightweight Scheme implementation suitable for embedding / scripting
   * Clojure
+* REPL with ...
+  * Parenthesis Highlighting
+  * Expression Selection by double-clicking Parenthesis
 * Project templates for convenient project creation
 * Support for running Tests and multiple REPLs per project
+* Symbol indexing and completion
+* Documentation integration

 Immediate Todo: